Bank of England note issues: £500,000

 The Bank of England held money on behalf of other countries and issued Treasury bills to cover such deposits, on Bank of England paper.
-Examples include a note issued in London on behalf of the Royal Roumanian Government on 21 January 1915, payable on 21 January 1916, for £500,000, and a similar Treasury bill, dated 22 April 1927 and payable on 22 April 1928.
+Examples include a note issued in London on behalf of the Royal Romanian Government on 21 January 1915, payable on 21 January 1916, for £500,000, and a similar Treasury bill, dated 22 April 1927 and payable on 22 April 1928.
 These exist in private hands as cancelled specimens.

 £1,000,000, £10,000,000 and £100,000,000

 The banknotes issued by commercial banks in Scotland and Northern Ireland are required to be backed pound for pound by Bank of England notes.
 High denomination notes, for £1 million ("Giants") and £100 million ("Titans"), were used for this purpose.
 They were used only internally within the Bank and were never seen in circulation.
 They were based on a much older design of banknote, and are A5 and A4 sized respectively.
 However, the need for these large notes has been obviated by section 217(2)(c) of the Banking Act 2009.

-Nine £1 million notes were issued in connection with the Marshall Plan on 30 August 1948, signed by E. E. Bridges, and were used internally as "records of movement", for a six-week period (along with other denominations, with total face value of £300,000,000, corresponding to a loan from the US to help shore up HM Treasury.
+Nine £1 million notes were issued in connection with the Marshall Plan on 30 August 1948, signed by E. E. Bridges, and were used internally as "records of movement", for a six-week period (along with other denominations, with total face value of £300,000,000, corresponding to a loan from the US to help shore up HM Treasury).

 These were cancelled on 6 October 1948, and presumably destroyed, except for the £1,000,000 "Number Seven" and "Number Eight" notes (serial numbers 000007 and 000008), which were given to the British and American Treasury Secretaries.
 These two have been in private hands since 1977, and most recently, the "Number Eight" was auctioned for £69,000.
-These are "Treasury Notes" issued on Bank of England paper, and indicate "It states: 'This Treasury note entitles the Bank of England to payment of one million pounds on demand out of the Consolidated Fund of the United Kingdom'."
+These are "Treasury Notes" issued on Bank of England paper, and they state: "This Treasury note entitles the Bank of England to payment of one million pounds on demand out of the Consolidated Fund of the United Kingdom."

-A third note surfaced on the collector market, dated 8 September 2003, and with the serial number R016492; it is signed by Andrew Turnbull, Secretary to the Treasury, and cancelled.
+A third note surfaced on the collector market, dated 8 September 2003 and with the serial number R016492; it is signed by Andrew Turnbull, Secretary to the Treasury, and cancelled.

-A £10.000,000 Treasury Bill stamped "cancelled", sold for £17,000 at auction in London on 29 September 2014 by Dix Noonan Webb.
+A £10,000,000 Treasury Bill, stamped "cancelled", sold for £17,000 at auction in London on 29 September 2014 by Dix Noonan Webb.